 When was Camden County, NC Created?

 Camden County was created on April 8, 1777 from Pasquotank County.
-This county was named for Charles Pratt, 1st Earl Camden (1714–1794), who opposed the taxation of the American colonists.

 Where can find Camden County Birth, marriage, Divorce and Death Records?